concept-not-found/patcom/README.md

   function allOf<T>(expected: ...T): Matcher<T>
   ```

   Matches if all `expected` matchers are matched.
-Primatives in `expected` are wrapped with their corresponding `Matcher` builder.
+Primitives in `expected` are wrapped with their corresponding `Matcher` builder.
 Always matches if `expected` is empty.
   <details>
   <summary>Example</summary>